Curated OER

 Matrix Operations

-In this matrix operations worksheet, students solve 3 different sets of problems that include matrix operations.
+In this matrix operations learning exercise, students solve 3 different sets of problems that include matrix operations.
 They solve each matrices and explain the relation between the computed matrices in each problem.
-Then, students prove or...
+Then, students...

 Curated OER